Models Algorithms Neuroscience Affect pSychiatry

 Directions and Approach

 The second related direction is understanding brain networks involved in fear and anxiety, specifically BNST and CeA related fMRI circuits.
 The Bed Nucleus of the Stria Terminalis (BNST or BST) and the Central Amygdala (CeA) are two interconnected sub-regions of the central extended amygdala that have been associated with fear and anxiety.
 Initial basic studies in rodents suggested that the BNST mediates anxiety-like responses to sustained threats, whereas the CeA mediates fear-like responses to more acute threats (Davis et al., 2010).
 Lesions of or pharmacological interventions on the BNST affect ‘anxiety’ responses whereas those to the CeA, affect ‘fear’ responses (Davis et al., 2010).
 A similar dissociation between the functional role of the CeA and BNST has also been proposed in humans based on pharmacological, clinical, and neuroimaging studies.
 However, recently this distinction has been challenged.
 In humans, a few translational studies have shown no differential activation of the CeA and the BNST to discrete and diffused cues.
 These findings have been bolstered by a meta-analysis that did not support the CeA-BNST dissociation (Chavanne & Robinson, 2021).
-Our approach would be to analyze resting state and task-based fMRI data to investigate these circuits, using a dynamic time warping machine- learning pipeline I have recently developed (Philips et al., 2021).
+Our approach would be to analyze resting state and task-based fMRI data to investigate these circuits, using a dynamic time warping machine- learning pipeline we have recently developed (Philips et al., 2021).

 Importance and Consequences

 There is much need to pursue anxiety-related research in an India specific context.
 On one hand, in 2017, 197·3 million people had mental disorders in India, including 45·7 million with depressive disorders and 44·9 million with anxiety disorders (Sagar et al., 2020).
 This makes anxiety disorders one of the most prevalent and debilitating psychiatric disorders, with a mental disorder crude disability-adjusted life-years (DALY) of 19%.
 On the other hand, there is a deficit in mental health professionals.
 It is estimated that there are 0.75 Psychiatrists per 100,000 people, while the desirable number is above 3 (Garg et al. 2019).
 A computation-driven understanding of anxiety disorders and underlying neural circuits would aide efforts toward precision psychiatry, digital health initiatives, novel cognitive therapies, and innovative drug treatment strategies.
-My goal is to advance along this path in my future research career as a principal investigator.

 Gorka, Adam X; Philips, Ryan T.; Torrisi, Sam; Manbeck, Adrienne ; Goodwin, Madeline; Ernst, Monique; Grillon, Christian “Periaqueductal gray matter and medial prefrontal cortex reflect negative prediction errors during differential conditioning” Social Cognitive and Affective Neuroscience [Accepted]